Basics of Navigating the File System (ls, cd, pwd):

 systemctl: Controls systemd services, including starting, stopping, restarting, enabling, disabling, and viewing service status.
 For example:

-• Stop a service: sudo systemctl stop serviceName
+sudo systemctl stop serviceName - Restart a service:

-• Restart a service: sudo systemctl restart serviceName
+sudo systemctl restart serviceName - Enable a service:

-• Enable a service: sudo systemctl enable serviceName
+sudo systemctl enable serviceName - Disable a service:

-• Disable a service: sudo systemctl disable serviceName
+sudo systemctl disable serviceName - Check service status:

 service: A command-line tool for managing system services, commonly used in traditional SysVinit systems.
 It can start, stop, restart, reload, enable, and disable services.
 For example:

-• Stop a service: sudo service serviceName stop
+sudo service serviceName stop - Restart a service:

-• Restart a service: sudo service serviceName restart
+sudo service serviceName restart - Reload a service:

-• Reload a service: sudo service serviceName reload
+sudo service serviceName reload - Enable a service:

-• Enable a service: sudo service serviceName enable
+sudo service serviceName enable - Disable a service:

 System Backup and Restore: